supdrewin/edu_adm_pla_emu/README.md

 # Educational Administration Platform Emulator

-This is an simple emulator arm to implement **Educational Administration Platform** base on terminal user interface
+This is an simple emulator aim to implement **Educational Administration Platform** base on terminal user interface
 _(TUI, but without GUI)_.